duyanghao/registry-pressure-measurement-tools/README.md

 registry-pressure-measurement-tools
 ====================

-registry-pressure-measurement-tools is a tool that measures the performance of docker registry.
+registry-pressure-measurement-tools is a tool that measures the performance of docker registry by using only several few machines.

+## History

+Normally, we perform pressure-measurement of docker registry by executing `docker pull` on a great number of machines, which is effective and convenient but it will be unuseful when there are no enough machines, and in this more common situation, `registry-pressure-measurement-tools` put to use.

+`registry-pressure-measurement-tools` is based on [openstack test_plans](https://docs.openstack.org/developer/performance-docs/test_results/container_repositories/registry2/index.html) and uses only several few machines to achieve a similar effect as below.

 ## Architecture

 ![](images/architecture.png)

 ## Test Plan